Crime in the Philippines

 Crime is present in various forms in the Philippines, and remains a serious issue throughout the country.
 Illegal drug trade, human trafficking, arms trafficking, murder, corruption and domestic violence remain significant concerns.
-Many major cities are plagued with the prevalence of crimes.

 Crime by type

 Murder

 In 2014, the Philippines had a murder rate of 9.84 per 100,000 people, with a number of 9,784 recorded cases.
 The country also has the highest rate of murder cases in Southeast Asia in 2013, with a rate of 8.8, followed by Thailand.
 The murder rate in the Philippines reached its peak in 2002 and 2010, with rates of 8.1 (6,553 cases) and 9.5 (8,894 cases).

 Organized crime

 Organized crime in the Philippines can be linked to certain families or barkadas (groups) who perpetrate crimes ranging from extortion, sale of illegal narcotics and loan sharking to robbery, kidnapping, and murder-for-hire.

 Illegal drug trade

 Illegal drug trade is a major concern in the Philippines.
-Meth ("shabu") and marijuana ("weeds" or "damo"), are the most common drugs accounting most drug-related arrests.
+Meth ("shabu") and marijuana, are the most common drugs accounting most drug-related arrests.
 Most of the illegal drug trade involved members of large Chinese triad groups operating in the Philippines, owing to its location on drug smuggling routes.

+The Philippine law enforcement agencies face challenges in combating drug trafficking due to insufficient resources, limited investigative tools, and legal restrictions.
+The Anti-Wiretapping Act of 1965 hinders the use of surveillance, and plea bargaining and asset forfeiture are rarely utilized.
+Additionally, strict evidence procedures often lead to case dismissals.
+Despite proposed reforms, legal delays persist, hindering effective prosecution and adjudication of drug-related cases.

+During the term of Philippine president Rodrigo Duterte, he initiated his controversial "war on drugs".
+This campaign has led to the deaths of more than 12,000 Filipinos over which 2,555 of the killings were attributed to the Philippine National Police.
+In September 2021, the International Criminal Court (ICC) authorized an official investigation on Duterte's anti-drug campaign.